jmanteau/mkdocs-to-confluence/docs/index.md

 - **Unlimited Hierarchy Depth** - Support for arbitrary nesting levels
 - **Smart Updates** - Creates new pages or updates existing ones based on title matching
 - **Intelligent Update Detection** - Compares content before updating to skip unnecessary changes, reducing version bumps
+- **Orphaned Page Management** - Automatically detects and optionally cleans up pages that no longer exist in your documentation, keeping your Confluence space in perfect sync
 - **Image Management** - Automatically uploads and updates images as attachments with SHA1 hash-based change detection

 ### Authentication & Security